firesidefiction/firesidefiction.github.io/_drafts/2018.3/issue-58-august-2018/2018-08-28-a-taxonomy-of-hurts.md

 "I thought when you approached me on the train...
 You saw mine, didn't you?"
 She smiles.
 "You're the first person I've met with moths.
 They're beautiful."

 She doesn't seem to want to talk about it, but she's handed me a puzzle, and I can't set it aside.
-"If I can see your hurts and you can see mine, then...can anyone with visible hurts see those of everyone else?"
+"If I can see your hurts and you can see mine, then... can anyone with visible hurts see those of everyone else?"

 She shrugs.
 "Sure, maybe, but you make it sound like there're rules to it, and I'm not sure there are.
 It's like, a way of seeing."